tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 	  sock (npn)
 		Amount of memory used in network transmission buffers

+	  vmalloc (npn)
+		Amount of memory used for vmap backed memory.

 	  shmem
 		Amount of cached filesystem data that is swap-backed, such as tmpfs, shm segments, shared anonymous mmap()s

+	  zswap
+		Amount of memory consumed by the zswap compression backend.

+	  zswapped
+		Amount of application memory swapped out to zswap.

 	  file_mapped
 		Amount of cached filesystem data mapped with mmap()